How to Be a Successful Virtual Mentor in a Remote Workplace

 • Are you open to new ideas and advice?

-• Are you willing to meet with some via technology only, taking advantage of video calls, texting, email, phone calls, etc.?
+• Are you willing to meet with someone via technology only, taking advantage of video calls, texting, email, phone calls, etc.?

 Are you ready to commit your time and energy to your mentoring relationship?
 Every relationship is unique, and the commitment required of you can vary.